 The results are relevant to recent experiments suggesting the coexistence of frustrated magnetism and unconventional superconductivity.
 For example, in kagome noncollinear antiferromagnet Mn$_3$Ge, where unconventional superconductivity emerges in proximity to Nb, spins of Mn serve as a local exchange field that can mediate DM-like and $\Gamma$-type Josephson couplings, even for coplanar spin configurations.
 For SIS junctions consisting of Mn$_3 X$ ($X$ = Sn, Ge) in the junction barrier region between two $s$-wave superconductors, this can lead to a Josephson diode effect for noncoplanar spin configurations.

-Additionally, the results are pertinent to superconducting 4Hb-TaS$_2$.
-The frustrated spin textures in the 1T-TaS$_2$ layers can serve as a local exchange field for the Ising superconducting 1H-TaS$_2$ layers.
+Additionally, the results are pertinent to superconducting $4H_b$-TaS$_2$.
+The frustrated spin textures in the $1T$-TaS$_2$ layers can serve as a local exchange field for the Ising superconducting $1H$-TaS$_2$ layers.
 Here, Ising spin-orbit coupling, in addition to the coupling to frustrated magnetic textures, can generate spin triplet superconducting pairing correlations.
-The competition of Ising spin-orbit coupling and the local spin textures can lead to spatially varying $d$-vector textures in absence of external field.
+The competition of Ising spin-orbit coupling and the local spin textures can lead to spatially varying $d$ vector textures in absence of an external field.

-The results of this work, demonstrating the existence of anisotropic Josephson couplings arising from interplay with frustrated spin configurations, open new avenues to understanding the origin of nontrivial spatial textures in unconventional superconductors.
+The results of this work, demonstrating the existence of anisotropic Josephson couplings arising from interplay with frustrated spin configurations, open avenues to understanding the origin of nontrivial spatial textures in unconventional superconductors.
 While the present work treats the local spins as a static classical exchange field, the effects of quantum fluctuations and dynamic spin textures, for example, remain an open question to be explored.
 Moreover, other forms of spin-dependent tunneling between superconducting grains can serve as a basis for realizing the proposed anisotropic Josephson couplings.